Birds of the World has special access arrangements with the following member groups:

 We appreciate the countless hours birders spend in the field collecting observations and reporting them to eBird.
 As a measure of thanks, every eBirder that has reported at least 12 x over the last year is entitled to a discounted Birds of the World subscription.
 Send us your username and a snapshot of your My eBird totals (see below) and write ‘eBird discount” in the subject line.

-Birds of the World International Contributor Program
+Birds of the World International Digital Access Scholarships

 To ensure that no person is denied access to this invaluable resource, we provide scholarships for those who cannot afford a subscription plan.
 Learn more here.